 The Student Support and Behavior Intervention Handbook, developed collaboratively by students, parents, educators, and community leaders, seeks to provide a clear picture to guide all JCPS stakeholders in the fair and equitable application of behavior support systems provided by the district.
+The Handbook is intended to be instructive, not punitive; is based on the principle of positive and preventive discipline (i.e., interventions, skill-building, and consequences); and is aimed at addressing the causes of misbehavior, resolving conflict, meeting students needs and keeping students in school.
 All staff members are expected to use this handbook fairly and without discrimination in every situation.
+Staff members will attempt to resolve disciplinary problems by every means short of exclusion from school.
 All students are expected to use this handbook as a guide to learn what expected behaviors are and what the response to behaviors will be.
 The handbook will be in effect from the time the student leaves home for school until the time he or she returns home.
 This includes time spent at the bus stop, on the bus, at school-sponsored events, and on school property.
 The handbook seeks to clearly define these expectations for acceptable behavior, to identify the possible consequences of unacceptable behavior, and to ensure that discipline when necessary is administered promptly and fairly.
 Unless otherwise indicated, this handbook applies to all students, school personnel, parents, and other visitors when on school property or attending a school function.